adamar/configurator/source/index.html.md

 </code>

 <aside class="notice">
-You must ensure that <code>test.yml</code> with a valid yml file in the local directory.
+Note: You must ensure that the yml file passed to cfg is valid yml and located in the local directory.
 </aside>

 You can run Configurator in "Verbose" mode by setting the environment variable "VERBOSE" to true